AG7GN/networking/hamwan-arden-home-README.md

 Now we'll test your home LAN connection through the ER-X. Your PC should still be connected to your WRS.

+1. Unplug your PC from the WRS.
 1. Plug your cable/DSL modem ethernet cable into your ER-X port `eth0`.
 1. Plug your ER-X port `eth3` into a LAN (*not* WAN) port on your WRS.
-1. Plug your PC into a LAN port on your WRS.
+1. Plug your PC back into your WRS.
+Make sure you plug it in to a LAN port.
 1. Verify your PC obtains IP address information (`192.168.73.x`) from the ER-X and see if you can get to the Internet.
 NOTE: You may need to reboot your cable/DSL modem for this to work.

 	- *Don't move on to the next steps until you've verified Internet connectivity!* 		  Troubleshoot as needed to restore Internet service.

 ### Configure the AREDN Router

+Your PC should still be in "Configure IP address automatically" mode at this stage.

 1. Attach your PC to the LAN port of your AREDN router and log in to the AREDN router's web interface at __http://localnode.local.mesh:8080/__.
 You should have no other ethernet connections to your AREDN router at this point.
 1. Click __Setup__ (log in if prompted).
 Look at the __LAN__ section.
 The __LAN Mode__ dropdown has these choices: